 Mr. Soto holds an Accounting degree from the UNAM.
 He joined the independent auditing firm Arthur Andersen where he was responsible for the firm's most important clients, until he became part of the Executive Committee for the Mexico division and participated as a member of the Board of Directors of various Arthur Andersen's clients.
-At the present time, he has established his own consulting company providing services to, amongst others, HSBC bank.
+At the present time, he has established his own consulting company.